OML-NPA/Open-Machine-Learning-Software/README.md

 ### Project support
 We use a voluntary support scheme in order to finance the development.

-Software can be supported by:
+Software can be supported by direct donation
-   - Direct donation
-   - Voluntary add display with community selected adds

 Financial report detailing incomes and expenses is published monthly.